 Three man pages are available : firmwared, fdc and firmwared.conf.
 To display them:

-As mentioned in First step, firmwared can be started either via systemd, or by calling it directly:
+As mentioned in Quick start, firmwared can be started via systemd:

 $ sudo systemctl start firmwared.service

 or it can be started directly within a shell…

 If you know what you are doing, you can customize the default settings.

 the options you would like to set.
 The list of the available options is

 firmwared.conf to enable some extra logs in ulog.